alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

 ## Data Generator

-This tool provides an easy way to generate data sample and push them to something like a AWS Kinesis stream.
+This tool provides an easy way to generate data sample and push them to following targets :
+ - Kinesis
+ - Dynamodb
+ - SQS
+ - CSV file
+ - JSON file

 The structure of the generated data can be defined within a configuration file.